 Starting a business by using a proven business model can be much easier than when trying to come up with something which is new for customers.
 Taking several business models as examples will educate and help you understand more about business planning and what is the best option regarding starting a business and turn it into a financial success.

-You want to ensure that you will focus on your goal and the path where you want your business will grow and at the same time, learn from some of the best and tested business model examples how to implement those in your business plans for the future of your business.
+You want to ensure that you will focus on your goal and the path where you want your business will grow and at the same time, learn from some of the best and tested business model examples on how to implement those in your business plans for the future of your business.

 Last but not least, there is also an important trust aspect involved when presenting customers with a business model they already know from other businesses and are familiar with how it works.